 Complainants may request the MPCC review a conduct complaint if they are not satisfied with the results of the Canadian Forces Provost Marshal’s (CFPM) investigation or disposition of the complaint.

 A request for review must be made in writing.
 It may be submitted by email, fax, letter, or in person.
-There is no time limit to request a review, it is best to do so as soon as possible to ensure a complete, accurate and timely investigation into the events.
+While there is no time limit to request a review, it is best to do so as soon as possible to ensure a complete, accurate and timely investigation into the events.